Topsham will hold its second drive-in town meeting on June 2

-Topsham selectmen voted unanimously Thursday to move the town meeting from May 26 to June 2 and to have an outdoor drive-in meeting, similar to last year’s meeting.
+Topsham selectmen voted unanimously Thursday to push the town meeting from May 26 to June 2 and to hold it outside, similar to last year’s.

 This year’s meeting starts at 6 p.m. at the Topsham Fairgrounds.
 The rain date is June 3.